justinjiajia/bigdata_lab_2026/lab_5_hive_beeline_version.md

 DESCRIBE reviews;
 ```

-Show a detailed schema (including storage info):
+Show a detailed schema:

 ```sql
 DESCRIBE FORMATTED reviews;
 ```

-Display the first 5 records to have a preview:
+Preview the first 5 records to ensure the columns aligned correctly:

 ```sql
 SELECT * FROM reviews LIMIT 5;